tpetry/tableplus-mysql-explain/README.md

 # What is this

-This is a TablePlus Plugin to send MySQL and MariaDB EXPLAIN information to [explainmysql.com](https://explainmysql.com/)
+This is a TablePlus Plugin to visualize MySQL EXPLAIN plans with [mysqlexplain.com](https://mysqlexplain.com/).

 ![](https://github.com/tpetry/tableplus-mysql-explain/blob/main/.github/demo.gif)